PsyTeachR/mcs-conv/docs/appendix-0.md

 ## Updating R, RStudio, and packages

-From time-to-time, updated version of R, RStudio, and the packages you use (e.g., ggplot) will become available.
+From time-to-time, updated versions of R, RStudio, and the packages you use (e.g., ggplot) will become available.
 Remember that each of these are separate, so they each have a different process and come with different considerations.
 We recommend updating to the latest version of all three at the start of each academic year.

 ### Updating RStudio